Frankfurt School of Finance & Management: Activities

 The International Advisory Services unit operates through regional offices in Kenya (for Sub-Saharan Africa), Jordan (MENA region), Turkey (Central Asia and Turkey), the United Arab Emirates (Gulf States), Belgium (Europe), through various country offices (including China and India) and from the main Frankfurt campus, supporting and advising partners and customers in more than 130 countries worldwide.

+The International Advisory Services unit operates through regional offices in Kenya (for Sub-Saharan Africa), Jordan (MENA region), Turkey (Central Asia and Turkey), the United Arab Emirates (Gulf States), Belgium (Europe), through various country offices (including China and India) and from the main Frankfurt campus, supporting and advising partners and customers in more than 130 countries worldwide.

-In developing its products and carrying out its services, IAS makes use of far-reaching synergies both between the different clusters and with Frankfurt School’s academic and Executive Education departments.
+In developing its products and carrying out its services, IAS makes use of far-reaching synergies both between the different clusters and with Frankfurt School's academic and Executive Education departments.
 IAS also collaborates closely with the independent Frankfurt School Financial Services unit.

 Sustainable development is a central goal of all IAS activities, which build on the three pillars of sustainability: society, economy and environment.
-Frankfurt School’s various advisory and training projects contribute to achieving the UN’s Sustainable Development Goals (UN SDGs).
+Frankfurt School's various advisory and training projects contribute to achieving the UN's Sustainable Development Goals (UN SDGs).